rvanderwees/vmctl/README.md

     $ dig @192.168.122.1 nynewvm.example.com

-(Replace the IP address of the virbr0 interface for the default domain)
+(replace the IP address of the virbr0 interface for the default domain)